 Brennan Garrison; ABCCM (Asheville Buncombe Community Christian Ministry)

-Marcia Shoop; Grace Covenant Presbyterian Church
+Marcia Mount Shoop; Grace Covenant Presbyterian Church

 Karen Wallace-Meigs; The Western Carolina Medical Society